 Living in season asks us to “entice people outside, where they get more acclimated to the local environment, needing less heating or cooling when they return indoors,” according to Steve Mouzon via treehugger.

 Howard Blackson dares us to live outdoors where “we can again connect with our climate and place — another step towards unsealing ourselves from our hermetic suburban environments.”

 I always think of these two when the hot summer days roll around, and I busily open windows at night and close them in the morning to acclimate un-air conditioned space.
 And yes, it gets hot in Winnipeg.
-Winnipeg may be the second coldest city of its size on earth, but it’s also one of the sunniest.
+Winnipeg may be the third coldest city of its size on earth, but it’s also one of the sunniest.